Rothamsted Research: GM protest

-In 2012 Rothamsted started testing genetically modified wheat which had been modified to produce an aphid alarm pheromone produced by aphids when under attack to helps deter pests.
+In 2012 Rothamsted started testing genetically modified wheat which had been modified to produce an aphid alarm pheromone produced by aphids when under attack to help deter pests.
 This trial attracted criticism from anti-GM groups and "about 200" people attempted to occupy the site on 27 May 2012.
 They were prevented by a large police presence and the protest ended peacefully.
 However one protester did trespass and damage the crop.
 The protester was later arrested, tried and fined £4,000.

 A video appeal by scientists at Rothamsted led to over 6,000 people signing a "Don't destroy research" petition organised by Sense about Science.
 Sense about Science also organised a question and answer session with scientists.
-The author Mark Lynas commented that Rothamsted's successful campaign may be a turning point for GMOs.
+The author Mark Lynas commented that Rothamsted's successful campaign might be a turning point for GMOs.

-The results published in 2015 showed that the trial wheat variety was no better than standard wheat varieties in deterring pests.
+However, the results published in 2015 showed that the trial wheat variety was no better than standard wheat varieties in deterring pests.